islamshaheb/Covid_19/README.md

 Now project is running in your local machine.
 Use address in terminal for opening this project in your browser.
 [Addressh should be ` http://127.0.0.1:8000/`].

-Now See the UI .
+Now Let's see the UI .
 ## Home page :
 ![(1)](https://user-images.githubusercontent.com/33740662/107370298-fcccec80-6b0c-11eb-946c-122e038b0db2.jpg)